Marat Khusainov: Biography

 Khusainov was born in Karaganda, Kazakh Soviet Socialist Republic.
 He graduated from the 2nd platoon of the 9th company and Chelyabinsk Higher Tank Command School in 1988.
-He obtained his professional military education from the Malinovsky Military Armored Forces Academy in 1997.
+He obtained his professional military education from the Malinovsky Military Armored Forces Academy in Moscow in 1997.
 He was awarded a golden medal by the Military Academy of the General Staff of the Armed Forces of Russia in 2010.

 Career

 As a military officer, he served at multiple positions and commanded various units and armored fighting vehicles, including platoon.
-During his assignments, he served as commander of the Kazakh Ground Forces's Regional Command.
-He established a marine brigade between 2001 and 2002.
+During his assignments, he served as commander of the Kazakh Ground Forces' Regional Command.
+He established a marine brigade in 2001–2002.
 In 2002, he was deployed at Aktau and served there until April 2005.

 When he obtained his graduation from the Military Academy of the General Staff of the Russian Federation, he was assigned his duties as a deputy commander of the Regional Command and later chief of staff of Eastern command from 2010 to 2013, Western command from 2013 to 2014, and Southern command from 2014 to 2016.
 After he completed his assignment at Southern command, he was promoted to the rank of lieutenant general.